SWIFTSIM/HBT-HERONS/docs/running/parameter_file.md

 ### File I/O

+!!! warning

+    File formats that are not based on Swift outputs have not been explicitly tested using HBT-HERONS.
+Compatibility with alternative formats are there based on what was implemented at the time of forking HBT+.
+We do not expect the changes that HBT-HERONS makes will affect I/O significantly, but tread carefully.

 | <div style="width:260px">Property</div> | <div style="width:787px">Description</div>       |
 | :-------------------------------------- | :----------------------------------------------- |
 | `SnapshotFormat`                   | The format used by files containing the particle information.                   |